microsoft/TVHelpers/README.md

  This code is licensed under the MIT License (MIT).
 THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.
 (Full license below)

-# TV Helpers
+# TVHelpers Code Samples ver.
+1.0
 TVHelpers is a set of JavaScript and XAML/C# samples and libraries to help you build great Xbox One and TV experiences in JavaScript and C#.
-TVJS is a library that helps you build premium UWP applications for Xbox One.
+TVJS is a JavaScript library that helps you build premium UWP applications for Xbox One.
 TVJS includes support for automatic controller navigation, rich media playback, search and more.
 You can use TVJS with your Hosted Web App just as easily as with a packaged Web UWP App with full access to the Windows Runtime APIs.
 #
 #
 #